AppImage/AppImageSpec/draft.md

 #### Update information

 An [AppImage] **MAY** have [update information] embedded for exactly one transport mechanism.
 The location in which this information is stored is defined by the [image format](#image-format).
-Currently two transport mechanisms are available, but only one can be used for each given [AppImage]:
+Currently three transport mechanisms are available, but only one can be used for each given [AppImage]:

  * [`zsync`](#zsync)
  * [`bintray-zsync`](#bintray-zsync)